RyanStan/rustcask/README.md

 ### Re-structuring
 I have a lot of logic in my rustcask.rs file.
 Is there a way to split this up?
 I should get rid of the rustcask.rs file.

+### Documentation
+Once the code is done, I should go through and do documentation.
+At least the main interface.